Understanding Food Cravings: 6 Key Reasons Explained

 Instead, you must see cravings as valid signals from your body and mind.
 Learning to listen to cravings is the key to freedom.

-Seeing cravings as meaningful pieces of information that are NOT bad is a huge shift in perspective.
+Seeing cravings as meaningful pieces of information that are NOT bad is a massive shift in perspective.

-Normally people think cravings are like the devil on their shoulder, but when you can start to understand why cravings happen in general then you can start to understand your specific cravings.
+Normally, people think cravings are like the devil on their shoulders, but when you can start to understand why cravings happen in general, you can start to understand your specific cravings.

 As you understand your cravings, you won’t be so fearful or hateful towards them.